OSGeo/gdal/doc/source/tutorials/gdal_grid_tut.rst

 - :math:`p` is a weighting power,
 - :math:`n` is a number of points in `Search Ellipse`_.

-The smoothing parameter :math:`s` is used as an additive term in the Euclidean distance calculation:
+The smoothing parameter :math:`s` is used as an additive term in the :term:`Euclidean distance` calculation:

 .. math::